Infinitode/DeepDefend/readme.md

 ## Notice

 DeepDefend has not yet been fully tested.
 Please report any issues you may encounter when using DeepDefend.

+## Changes in 0.1.1:
+We've updated DeepDefend, here's what's new:
+- 3 new functions under `deepdefend.attacks`
+- 3 new function under `deepdefend.defenses`

 ## Installation